 - 1. New developments shall have direct access to an all-weather public roadway. - 2.
-Appropriate provisions will be taken with regard to the provision of road access to service new development including: - a) New proposed developments or lots shall have frontage along, and direct access to, an all-weather municipal road or provincial highway where appropriate; and - b) New proposed subdivisions should have two points of access/egress to facilitate safe traffic circulation and allow for adequate emergency access.
+Appropriate provisions will be taken with regard to the provision of road access to service new development including: - a) New proposed developments or lots shall have frontage along, and direct access to, an all-weather municipal road or provincial highway where appropriate; and - b) New multi-lot subdivisions with a proposed public road should have two points of access/egress to facilitate safe traffic circulation and allow for adequate emergency access as recommended by the Subdivision Regulation (MR 137/2006).